hannsadrian/PublicTransportCMD/README.md

-# 🚍 VVO Commandline tools
+# 🚍 Public Transport Commandline Tools

 Public Transport Monitoring (and in the future even Planning) from your command line